Makiato1999/Backend-Django-Notes/README.md

 4. redirection
 5. grep
 6. correct workflow
-   - from the working directory to the staging area, then to committed files, remote repository
+   - from the working directory to the staging area(git add), then to committed files(git commit), remote repository(git push)